What You Should Know about Marijuana Facts, Myths & Misconceptions

 If you talk with any physician up-to-speed on the overwhelming evidence-based and time-tested marijuana facts outlined in well-respected scientific publications, it’s hard to refute the benefits of medical marijuana.
-Oftentimes, myths about the pros and cons of marijuana stem from an unawareness of the science.
-Unsubstantiated, misleading and sometimes even flat out false facts about medical marijuana can also spread because of an unwillingness to understand how cannabis invigorates our natural cannabinoid receptor proteins.
-But 'times they are a-changin’ as more and more people consider switching to medical marijuana.
+Often, myths about the pros and cons of marijuana stem from an unawareness of science.
+Unsubstantiated, misleading, and sometimes even flat out false facts about medical marijuana can also spread because of an unwillingness to understand how cannabis invigorates our natural cannabinoid receptor proteins.
+But 'times they are a-changing’ as more and more people consider switching to medical marijuana.

-Interested in exploring more research-based marijuana facts?
-Check out our article on the cost of medical marijuana compared to pharmaceutical medications.
+Are you interested in exploring more research-based marijuana facts?
+Check out our article on medical marijuana prices in Florida compared to pharmaceutical medications.